Reinforcement Learning With Sparse-Executing Actions via Sparsity Regularization: Related Work

 \subsection{Constraining Action Sampling RL}

-Constraining action sampling is a technique for improving the exploration efficiency of RL algorithms by preventing agents from sampling particular actions.
-Constraining action sampling is essential for sparse action tasks as the budgets or chances for executing specific actions are limited.
-Earlier works constrain action sampling via manually constructing prohibited state-action pairings.
+Constraining action sampling is a method that enhances the exploration efficiency of RL algorithms by restricting agents from sampling specific actions \citep{tnnls_constrain}.
+This technique is crucial for tasks with sparse action spaces, where opportunities to execute particular actions are limited.
+Prior research has primarily focused on constraining action sampling by manually constructing prohibited state-action pairings.
 Action masking \citep{invalid_action_mask,action_mask_2} offers a knowledge-based pruning approach for limited action execution in RL, which masks the invalid actions.
 Nevertheless, action masking necessitates knowledge of the tasks.
 It may impede the performance of the policy owing to necessary action constraints.
 CSRL \citep{CSRL} incorporates prior domain knowledge as constraints/restrictions on the RL policy.
 They create numerous alternative policy constraints to preserve resilience in the face of the misspecification of individual constraints while capitalizing on advantageous constraints.
-An alternative method for constraining action sampling is to infer policy constraints from demonstrations \citep{guided_action_sampling1,guided_action_sampling2,constrain_sampling_action} and then constrain action sampling according to the policy constraints. \citep{constrain_sampling_action_2} attempts to make decisions that depend only on a small number of simple state attributes.
-GPS~\citep{lev_gps} makes use of differential dynamic programming to provide appropriate guiding samples for policy search.
-In contrast to prior studies, which constrain sampling by needing explicitly established policy constraints or demonstrations, \methodname~constrains sampling by lowering the likelihood of action execution, as detailed in Section \ref{sec:method}.
+An alternative method for constraining action sampling is to infer policy constraints from demonstrations \citep{guided_action_sampling1,guided_action_sampling2,constrain_sampling_action} and then constrain action sampling according to the policy constraints.
+MILP \citep{constrain_sampling_action_2} attempts to make decisions that depend only on a small number of simple state attributes.
+GPS~\citep{lev_gps} uses differential dynamic programming to provide appropriate guiding samples for policy search.
+In contrast to prior studies, which constrain sampling by needing explicitly established policy constraints or demonstrations, \methodname~constrains sampling by lowering the likelihood of action execution, as detailed in Sec. \ref{sec:method}.